Is your A/B Testing program failing to translate into business impact?

 The nature of the test should determine how the response should be analyzed.

 Does the primary KPI of this test take place over a short conversion period, or, in other words, drive an activity that would be expected to take place within a singular visit?
 Or is it dependent upon long term client behaviors – farsighted activities that build across multiple visits by a singular visitor, such as customer loyalty or high impact purchases?
+Could customer loyalty be something you need to incentivize through things like loyalty programs (there is software out there to help you with this, you can find out more here)?

 If the primary motive of the test is the promotion of short-term actions, such as coupon redemption or habitual micro-purchases (ex. food delivery, audiobook rentals, household goods), the test should be evaluated at the Visit or Session level.